colddie/WB-PETnet/README.md

 # How to use
 1. Prepare a list of organ SULs or SUVs for each subject as structured in the "subjects" folder.
-2. Run example_github.m to have a basic idea of how it works.
+2. Run example.m to have a basic idea of how it works.
 3. Substitute your datapath and generate an individual network for your purpose.

 # More information